Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Materials and Methods

 \subsection{Simplification Models}

-Our text simplification exploration with SimpleDC and Med-EASi focuses on state-of-the-art encoder-only LLMs, including Llama 2\cite{touvron2023llama2} and GPT-4\cite{openai2023gpt4}.
-Using Llama 2, we explore zero-shot and SFT approaches to establish performance baselines and introduce a novel RL approach for simplification.
-Using GPT-4, we explore different prompt-based strategies and present a novel self-correction strategy for simplification.
+Our exploration of SimpleDC and Med-EASi focused on state-of-the-art decoder-only LLMs, including Llama 2 \cite{touvron2023llama2}, Llama 3 \cite{llama3modelcard} and GPT-4 \cite{Achiam2023GPT4TR}.
+Using Llama models, we explored zero-shot, SFT, and RL/RLHF approaches.
+Using GPT-4, we explored prompt-based strategies, including a novel self-correction strategy.